andybalaam/graft/README.md

 than or equal to", ">" means "greater than" (checks whether the first is bigger than the second) and ">=" means "greater than or equal to".

-Normally, comparisons are used as conditions in thing like the `If` function - see the "Logic" section below for more.
+Normally, comparisons are used as conditions in things like the `If` function - see the "Logic" section below for more.

 ```